PierreSenellart/provsql/doc/source/user/semirings.rst

     SELECT entity_id, sr_temporal(provenance(), 'validity_mapping')
     FROM mytable;

-This is the compiled counterpart of :sqlfunc:`union_tstzintervals`.
-The two compute the same quantity for plain SELECT-FROM-WHERE-GROUP BY queries, but :sqlfunc:`sr_temporal` additionally supports HAVING clauses, aggregation, and where-provenance, which the PL/pgSQL evaluator skips.
+:sqlfunc:`union_tstzintervals` is a thin SQL alias for :sqlfunc:`sr_temporal`, retained for backward compatibility; both compute the same union of validity intervals.

 Requires PostgreSQL ≥ 14 (for ``tstzmultirange``).